defold/doc/docs/en/tutorials/snake.md

 ## The game script - initialization

-The script you are going to create will drive all of the game.
-The idea is to basically do this:
+The script you are going to write will drive all of the game.
+The idea for how that is going to work is the following:

-1. Keep a list of tile positions the snake currently occupies.
+1. The script keeps a list of tile positions that the snake currently occupies.
 2. If the player presses a directional key, store the direction the snake should be moving.
-3. At a regular interval, move the snake one step in the current movement direction, then redraw the snake at the new position.
+3. At a regular interval, move the snake one step in the current movement direction.

 Open *snake.script* and locate the `init()` function.
 This function is called by the engine when the script is initialized on game start.
 Change the code to the following.